PennLINC/qsirecon/docs/preprocessing.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-When processing infant DWI data, users may add ``--infant`` to their QSIPrep call.
+When processing infant DWI data, users may add ``--infant`` to their QSIRecon call.
 This will swap the default MNI152NLin2009cAsym template with the MNI infant template.
 It is highly advisable to also include ``--dwi-only`` to avoid problems with T1w skull-stripping.